Blender uses a variety of different menus for accessing options and tools.

 - Copies the property value to the selected object’s corresponding property.
 A use case is if the Properties editor context is pinned.

-- Lets you define a keyword or mouse shortcut and associates it with the control.
+- Lets you define a keyboard or mouse shortcut for an operation.
 To define the shortcut you must first move the mouse cursor over the button that pops up, and when “Press a key” appears you must press and/or click the desired shortcut.
+Press ESC to cancel.

 - Change Shortcut